RobinJunod/FF_DRL/README.md

-# Alternatives to backpropagation for Reinforcement  Learning
+# Alternative to backpropagation for Reinforcement  Learning

 Forward-Froward Algorithm from G. Hinton used for Reinforcement learning.
 This is a semester project at the EPFL, Master (robotic/datascience).